Registration is now open for the 2023 US National Conference .

 July 11-14, 2023

-The 2023 US National Conference is returning to Fort Wayne, Ind., where it was held in 2021.
-Once again, we will use the Grand Wayne Convention Center in the heart of Fort Wayne.
+The 2023 US National Conference was held July 11-14 in Fort Wayne, Ind., where it was held in 2021.
+Once again, the venue was the Grand Wayne Convention Center in the heart of Fort Wayne.

-The conference will begin on Tuesday afternoon, July 11, and conclude by noon on Friday.
-Highlights will include:
+The conference began on Tuesday afternoon, July 11, and concluded by noon on Friday.
+Highlights included:

 • Two messages from Dr. Walter Kim, president of the National Association of Evangelicals.
 As of 2023, the United Brethren denomination has been a member denomination of the NAE for 70 years.
 This partnership is a prime example of the UB Core Value which says, “We link with the larger church.”